menchelab/datadivr/docs/cli.md

 - `--port`: Port number (default: 8765)
 - `--host`: Host address (default: 127.0.0.1)

+(use 0.0.0.0 for host to bind to all interfaces)

 ### Start Client

 ```bash
 uv run datadivr start-client [--port PORT] [--host HOST]
 ```

+This interactive command line client is useful for testing and debugging, sending custom messages etc.

 ## Client Input Format